19hours/sg-statutes/Acts/Urban Redevelopment Authority Act.md

 12.—(1) The Chairman shall summon meetings as often as may be required but not less than once in 3 months.

-(2) At every meeting of the Authority, a quorum shall consist of 3 members.
+(2) The quorum at every meeting of the Authority shall be one-third of the total number of members or 3 members, whichever is the higher.

+[25/2009 wef 15/01/2010]

 (3) Decisions at meetings of the Authority shall be adopted by a simple majority of the votes of the members present and voting; and in the case of an equality of votes, the Chairman or in his absence the Deputy Chairman or the member presiding shall have a casting vote.